Slippy2k/REminiscence/tools/convert_3do/flashback_3do.md

 Patching the executable (eg. by changing the BEQ instruction to a NOP) enables playback of both background music and sound effects during game play.
 A playthrough of the first level shows no major glitches.
-It is not clear why the feature was conditionned.
+It is not clear why the feature was conditioned.